AldoSuba/docs.buf.build/docs/bsr/api-access.md

 ---
 id: api-access
 title: API Access
+description: "Seamlessly access Buf Schema Registry with the API - Learn how to use the API to interact with the registry programmatically and improve your workflow with Protobuf data."
 ---

 Buf Schema Registries provide a web UI at their domain.
 For example, the web UI for the public